pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/EXAM.md

 service, the whole command looks like this rpm –ivh createrepo-0.9.8-4.el6.noarch.rpm
 - `createrepo –v /YOURID/` This create a repository of 2679 items, so wait till it’s done
-- `vim /etc/yum.repos.d/THECHOOSENNAME.repo` This opens a file to add information about our repository and server in general.
-The name Pattus can be changed to anything other than the directories you have or created, this certainly excludes 2022.
+- `vim /etc/yum.repos.d/THECHOSENNAME.repo` This opens a file to add information about our repository and server in general.
+The name THECHOSENNAME can be changed to anything other than the directories you have or created, this certainly excludes YOURID.

  _First press **i** to be able to insert anything._